 Now sit back and watch the magic happen.

-This will look especially great when you have a lot of images to Batch Edit.
+This will look especially great when you do a lot of Batch Edit photos.

 You will see them all change at the bottom.

-The last thing I want to show you, say for some reason you made a mistake and you want to go back a fix it after you have sync’d everything.
+The last thing I want to show you after saving the selected images in the library module, say for some reason you made a mistake and you want to go back a fix it after you have sync’d everything.

 Well, that’s easy.